Community Engagement Core Personnel

 Emily Anderson serves as Co-Director of the Recruitment, Retention and Community Engagement Program of CCTS.
 She is assistant professor in the Neiswanger Institute for Bioethics at Loyola University Chicago’s Stritch School of Medicine.
 Dr. Anderson holds a PhD in Health Care Ethics from Saint Louis University and an MPH from University of Illinois at Chicago.
 Her work encompasses several themes, including informed consent, community-based research, IRB decision making and policy, research misconduct, and research with vulnerable populations.
 She has over 10 years of experience serving on 6 different IRBs (both biomedical and social/behavioral science boards) and has presented at numerous conferences of Public Responsibility in Medicine and Research (PRIM&R), the membership association for IRB professionals.
 Dr. Anderson has been a co-investigator on several federally-funded research and educational projects related to research ethics.
 She developed a comprehensive human subjects protection training program for community research partners, entitled CIRTification (Anderson 2015), which is available freely online and has been downloaded by approximately 200 individuals nationwide (http://www.ccts.uic.edu/repository/cirtification).
 She also wrote and produced Informed Consent in Action, a 60-minute training DVD (available through same link) that shows research staff, particularly those without previous research experience, best practices for obtaining informed consent in community-based research.

-Wendy Choure is a Research Associate II for the Recruitment, Retention and Community Engagement Program and serves as the coordinator for the Community Engagement Advisory Board (CEAB) and Individual Consultations.
-She completed her Community Health Sciences MPH program at the University of Illinois at Chicago and holds a Bachelor of Science degree in Psychology from the University of Central Florida.
-She has experience working with special populations (LGBT and Latinos), has worked with Dr. Matthews on their culturally targeted smoking cession study at Howard Brown Health Center, and was the Social Media Manager for Dr. Rohan Jeremiah’s Integrated PASEO project.
+Wendy Choure is a Research Associate II for the Recruitment, Retention and Community Engagement Program and is the coordinator of the Community Engagement Advisory Board (CEAB) and Individual Consultations.
+She completed the Community Health Sciences MPH program at the University of Illinois at Chicago and holds a Bachelor of Science degree in Psychology from the University of Central Florida.
+She has experience working with special populations (LGBT and Latinos), has worked with Dr. Matthews on their culturally targeted smoking cessation study at Howard Brown Health, and volunteers as the Social Media Manager for Dr. Rohan Jeremiah’s Integrated PASEO project outside of her CCTS role.
 Her research interests include health disparities of special populations, mental health (PTSD, depression, anxiety), and HIV/STI prevention and awareness.